canonical/kafka-operator/docs/how-to/tls-encryption.md

 ## Disable TLS encryption for client communication

-To disable TLS encryption, remove the relation with the `tls-certificates` provider application:
+To disable TLS encryption, remove the `certificates` relation with the `tls-certificates` provider application:

 `````{tab-set}
 :sync-group: substrate